ni/measurement-plugin-packager-labview/README.md

 ## Editing Package Configuration

-- The Packager requires details such as `MaintainerName`, `MaintainerEmail`, and `Architecture` to configure the properties of the NI Packages.
+- The Packager requires user information such as the `MaintainerName`, `MaintainerEmail`, and `Architecture` to configure the properties of the NI Packages to be built.
 - These details are collected from your machine's system information and saved in a configuration file located at `C:\ProgramData\National Instruments\Measurement Plugin Packager\Configuration.ini` during the Packager installation.